20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 ---
 layout: post
-title:  "General relativity for dummies: Rendering the schwarzschild black hole, in C++"
+title:  "Implementing General Relativity: Rendering the schwarzschild black hole, in C++"
 date:   2025-05-18 00:35:23 +0000
 categories: C++
 ---

-Black holes are pretty cool.
-Rendering them is a bit of a pain, and a lot of information is left to the dark arts.
-More than that, a significant proportion of information available on the internet is simply wrong, and most visualisations of black holes are significantly incorrect in one form or other.
-Today we're going to focus on two things
+General relativity is pretty cool - doing anything practical with it is a bit of a pain, and a lot of information is left to the dark arts.
+More than that, a significant proportion of information available on the internet is unfortunately incorrect, and many visualisations of black holes specifically are significantly incorrect in one form or other - even ones produced by physicists!
+Today we're going to focus on two things:

-1. A very pragmatic understanding of general relativity.
-This is the journymans toolkit approach
-2. Integrating the equations of motion, and basic initial conditions
+1. Giving you a practical crash course in the theory of general relativity
+2. Turning this into code that actually does useful things

+This tutorial series is not going to be a rigorous introduction to the theory general relativity.
+There's a lot of that floating around - what we're really missing is how to translate all that theory into action

+By the end of this infinitely long tutorial series, you will smash a black hole into a neutron star, without a supercomputer, in just a few minutes flat [^pleasehireme]

+[^pleasehireme]: If someone hired me to do this full time I'd be very happy

 Lets get into it